 Interested in furthering your career in Nursing?
 Harrison College’s Licensed Practical Nursing (LPN) to Associate of Science in Nursing (ASN) degree can help you advance your career potential.
 With this degree you will be able to help others and join the growing field of health care.
 Harrison’s nursing program allows you to apply qualifying credits from your LPN to your ASN degree.

 Our Licensed Practical Nursing (LPN) to Associate of Science in Nursing (ASN) degree program is 60 weeks.
-The LPN-ASN program is offered at our Indianapolis - East campus.
+The LPN-ASN program is offered at our Indianapolis - East and Fort Wayne campuses.

 Credit Transfer & Financial Aid